MaikMichel/dbFlux/README.md

 ## dbStruct - View table structure [#](#features 'Jumpt back to Features')

-With the command: `dbFlux: Add Table to Column-Viewer` you can add a table, either the current one (file in the tables folder) or the current text selection, if available as a table, or a table file to be selected, to the *dbStruct* view. *dbFLux* will parse the file and determine all column definitions from the first pair of brackets.
+With the command: `dbFlux: Add Table to Column-Viewer` you can add a table, either the current one (file in the tables folder) or the current text selection, if available as a table, or a table file to be selected, to the *dbStruct* view. *dbFlux* will parse the file and determine all column definitions from the first pair of brackets.
 Using the context menu from a column or the table itself, you then have 4 options available to write the respective columns to the clipboard with the selected separator.
 You can also drag and drop the columns to the current file.
 If no *column snippets* have been stored, the predefined separator is used as the separator.
 You can adjust this accordingly in the settings.

 ### Column Snippets

 As soon as you have stored *column snippets*, you can select them accordingly when dropping.
 You can store a column snippet with the command: `dbFlux: Add Column-Snippet`.
 These column snippets are basically normal VSCode snippets.
-In addition, dbFlux will replace the variables (§{DBFLUX_TABLE}, §{dbflux_table}, §{DBFLUX_COLUMN}, §{dbflux_column}) according to the selection.
+In addition, dbFlux will replace the variables (§{dbFlux_TABLE}, §{dbFlux_table}, §{dbFlux_COLUMN}, §{dbFlux_column}) according to the selection.
 This means that upper and lower case are available for the table and column names.

 ## View and configure logging output [#](#features 'Jumpt back to Features')

-When gathering additional infos about running dbFlux, you alway have the option to view the output-channel of dbFLux.
+When gathering additional infos about running dbFlux, you alway have the option to view the output-channel of dbFlux.
 Here you see the output dbFlux creates when running.
 You can adjust the level of ouput by changing the settings `dbFlux.loggingMode` to one of the following: DEBUG, INFO, WARN, ERROR, NONE